RiftValleySoftware/RVS_Spinner/Sources/RVS_Spinner/RVS_Spinner.docc/RVS_Spinner.md

 It is possible to subclass and extend [`RVS_Spinner`](https://open-source-docs.riftvalleysoftware.com/docs/rvs_spinner/Classes/RVS_Spinner.html).

-One reason might be to provide a "frame" shape for items other than the default circle.
-You do this by overidding the [`RVS_Spinner.centerShape`](https://open-source-docs.riftvalleysoftware.com/docs/rvs_spinner/Classes/RVS_Spinner.html) property to supply a different [`UIBezierPath`](https://developer.apple.com/documentation/uikit/uibezierpath).

 You can also modify all types of other things. [`RVS_Spinner`](https://open-source-docs.riftvalleysoftware.com/docs/rvs_spinner/Classes/RVS_Spinner.html) was designed as a "baseline" control.

 You can modify the font used to display the title strings in the picker variant by setting a new value to the [`RVS_Spinner.displayFont`](https://open-source-docs.riftvalleysoftware.com/docs/rvs_spinner/Classes/RVS_Spinner.html) property.